Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float | Prints a given number to two decimal places 100-decimal_to_hexadecimal | Converts a number from base 10 to base 16 101-rot13 | Encodes and Decodes text using the rot13 encryption (26\2=13)
+102-odd | Prints every odd line from an input starting with the first line